What is a mentor? What is a coach?

 Because yes, they are vastly different, even though you may also notice some similarities between the two.

-The Key Differences Between a Mentor and a Coach
+The Key Differences Between Coach and Mentor

-- Formality
+1. Formality

 Coaching is a bit more formal than mentoring (in most cases).
 Usually, a coach will work as a consultant with clear definitions as to their role, activity within the company, and even the methodology used to assist organizations or employees to meet their goals.